Living with stiff-person syndrome: ‘It feels like I’m walking on broken glass,’ Ohio woman says

 “Even though my feet look completely normal, it feels like I’m walking on broken glass,” said Materna.

-It took Materna two years and 20 different doctors before she met with a neurologist with the Cleveland Clinic.
+It took Materna two years and 20 different doctors before she met with a neurologist at the Cleveland Clinic.

 “I listed all my symptoms and right away he said, ‘You have stiff-person syndrome,'” Materna remembers.